A Dynkin Game with Independent Processes and Incomplete Information

-\textbf{Proof of \ref{result_1}}: To prove \ref{result_1}, we explicitly construct a family of symmetric Nash equilibria in which both players have infinite expected payoffs.
-Due to \eqref{value_func_as_discounting}, it is sufficient to find stopping times $\tau_i \in \mathcal{T}_i, \, i = 1, 2,$ such that
+In this part, we explicitly construct a family of symmetric Nash equilibria in which both players achieve infinite expected payoffs.
+Due to the representation of the expected payoffs \eqref{value_func_as_discounting}, it is sufficient to find stopping times $\tau_i \in \mathcal{T}_i, \, i = 1, 2,$ such that

 In this case, neither player has an incentive to deviate from his strategy, and thus such a pair $(\tau_1, \tau_2)$ is an equilibrium.